Dyakonov-like waveguide modes in an interfacial strip waveguide

 At large $k_x$, the parameters $m_1^{-1}$ and $m_2^{-1}$ approach $c^2/\epsilon_1$, and the asymptotic behavior of the matrix element is $\sigma = (k_x\epsilon_1)^{-1}$.

-We are now in a position to show that there exist exponentially decaying solutions of the system Eq.~\eqref{eff_eq_on_envelopes}.
-They exactly correspond to DWMs localized near the interface with field distributions given by Eq.~\eqref{field_expansion}.
 The examination of the system \eqref{eff_eq_on_envelopes} allows finding the domain of existence, the dispersion law, and the field structure of DWMs.
-Before we go in further detail, let us emphasize that such modes propagate along $x$ axis completely without losses because of energy and momentum conservation.
-As shown below, the frequencies of DWMs in such structure are lower than the frequencies of the waveguide modes.
+Before we go in further detail, let us emphasize that such modes propagate along $x$ axis completely without losses.
+This is because, as shown below, the frequencies of DWMs in such structure are lower than the frequencies of the waveguide modes.
 Thus, DWM cannot scatter into waveguide modes or free space modes without violation of energy or momentum conservation law.
-Therefore, the imaginary parts of the frequency and the wavevector are exactly zero, $\omega'' = 0$ and $k_z'' = 0$.
+Therefore, the imaginary parts of the frequency and the wavevector are exactly zero, $\omega'' = 0$ and $k_x'' = 0$.

 The exponentially decaying solution of \eqref{eff_eq_on_envelopes} obeying the boundary conditions reads

 where $\kappa_{1,2}$ are two roots with positive real part of the characteristic equation

 The implicit dispersion follows from boundary conditions and has the form